 Fred Crabtree was killed in action on this day in 1917

 Fred Crabtree was born in Burnley.
-Lancashire in 1888, the son of Richard Crabtree and mother Margaret.
+Lancashire in 1888, the son of Richard Crabtree, a cotton loom tackler, and Margaret née Heap.
 He had an older brother and sister - John and Susannah.

-Fred was employed as a Loom Over-Looker at the Rake Head Shed, Burnley before the war.
+Before the war, Fred was employed as a Loom Over-Looker at the Rake Head Shed in Burnley.

 Fred is buried in Pond Farm Cemetery, Belgium.